-D. Physical Exam
+[Đ.G.
+D.] Physical Exam

-This service can be authorized when a participant is required to undergo a physical exam to participate in training and such exam is not available through a public health facility or covered by Medicaid.
+This service can be authorized when a participant is required to undergo a physical exam to participate in training or accept employment and such exam is not available through a public health facility or covered by Medicaid.